Rivière d'Aulnage

-The Rivière d'Aulnage (English: Aulnage River) is a tributary of the rivière des Sept Îles, flowing on the north shore of the Saint Lawrence river in the municipalities of Saint-Léonard-de-Portneuf and Saint-Basile, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
+The Rivière d'Aulnage (English: Aulnage River) is a tributary of the rivière des Sept Îles, flowing on the north shore of the St. Lawrence River in the municipalities of Saint-Léonard-de-Portneuf and Saint-Basile, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.

 The upper part of the Aulnage river flows mainly in the forest, descending the Montagne de Sainte-Angélique; the lower part is mainly in agricultural area.
 For example, forestry and agriculture are the main economic activities in this valley.

 This valley is served mainly by the chemini of rang Sainte-Anne (west side) and by the rue Sainte-Angélique (east side) which becomes towards the north the chemin du rang Sainte-Angélique.

 The surface of the Aulnage river (except the rapids areas) is generally frozen from the beginning of December to the end of March; however, safe circulation on the ice is generally from late December to early March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.